jkontol/PyBer_Analysis/README.md

 ##Project Overview

 In this case study we will examine the data from Pyber, a ride-sharing app company valued at $2.3 billion.
 We will look at the time frame of January 2019 to early May 2019 to give the CEO a look at how the business is performing across different cities and city types.
+This gives Pyber the information they need to target marketing, recruit more drivers, and find areas that are underperforming.

 ##Analysis